 It is important to note at the outset that a landlord cannot contract out of these obligations unless they obtain permission from the Court.
 This means that the inclusion of any provisions in a tenancy which seek to exclude or limit these obligations of the landlord are rendered void, unless they have been pre-authorised by the Court.

-In practice, applications to exclude the statutory resume are very rare indeed and the tenant would need to be made a party to and consent to such application.
+In practice, applications to exclude the statutory regime are very rare indeed and the tenant would need to be made a party to and consent to such application.

 In addition, any provisions in the tenancy agreement which are inconsistent with section 11 are ineffective.